Skip to main content

 This cellular mechanism is situated within a broader systemic context ∞ the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The health of the skeleton is an expression of the health of this entire endocrine cascade.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins, in turn, signal the ovaries or testes to produce estrogen and testosterone.

 This axis governs the hormonal milieu that bathes every cell in the body, including the osteocytes.
 Postmenopausal osteoporosis is a direct consequence of the natural cessation of this axis at the gonadal level.
-The resulting loss of estrogenic signaling fundamentally alters the set-point of system-wide.
+The resulting loss of estrogenic signaling fundamentally alters the set-point of bone remodeling system-wide.

 Therapeutic interventions, such as Menopausal Hormone Therapy (MHT), function as an exogenous replacement for the lost output of the HPG axis, specifically concerning its effects on bone.
 By restoring systemic estrogen levels, MHT re-establishes the physiological environment in which osteocytes can properly interpret and respond to the local mechanical signals generated by diet and exercise.